dizhang168/reading-flow/README.md

 - a flex container that has the CSS property `reading-flow` set to `flex-visual` or `flex-flow`.
 - a grid container that has the CSS property `reading-flow` set to `grid-rows`, `grid-columns` or `grid-order`.

+A **reading flow owner** is either

+- a **reading flow container**
+- a `display: content` element whose box tree parent is a **reading flow container**

-A **reading flow item** is a flex item or grid item whose layout parent is a reading flow container.
+A **reading flow item** is a flex item or grid item whose parent is a reading flow owner.

 ### New Focus Navigation Scope Owner

 The definition of [focus navigation scope owner](https://html.spec.whatwg.org/multipage/interaction.html#tabindex-ordered-focus-navigation-scope) should be modified:

-_A node is a focus navigation scope owner if it is a Document, a shadow host, a slot, an element in the popover showing state which also has a popover invoker set, or a **reading flow container**._
+A node is a focus navigation scope owner if it is a Document, a shadow host, a slot, an element in the popover showing state which also has a popover invoker set, or a reading flow owner.

-Add this to the [associated focus navigation owner](https://html.spec.whatwg.org/multipage/interaction.html#associated-focus-navigation-owner) algorithm, after existing step 2 and before the existing step 3:
+Add this to the [associated focus navigation owner](https://html.spec.whatwg.org/multipage/interaction.html#associated-focus-navigation-owner) algorithm, after existing step 1 and before the existing step 2:

-_2.5.
-If element’s layout parent is a reading flow container, then return the reading flow container element._
+1.5.
+If element’s parent is a reading flow owner, then return _element_.

+Note: It is possible for an element to be match multiple conditions (for example, a slot that is a reading flow owner).
+In such cases, a **reading-flow focus navigation scope** should be created.

 ### Changes to `sequential navigation search algorithm`